Home reports in Scotland

 No money is paid at this stage unless it’s a new-build property, in which case a deposit may be required.

 Conveyancing for buyers in Scotland

-When buying a property in Scotland you'll need to instruct a solicitor very early on in the process.
-Your solicitor should:
+When buying a home in Scotland you'll need to instruct a solicitor very early on in the process.
+Once you've seen a property you're interested in buying, your solicitor should:

 - Explain the home report to you